panva/jose/docs/functions/jwks_local.createLocalJWKSet.md

 Only a single public key must match the selection process.
 As shown in the example below when multiple keys get matched it is possible to opt-in to iterate over the matched keys and attempt verification in an iterative manner.

+Note: The function's purpose is to resolve public keys used for verifying signatures and will not work for public encryption keys.

 #### Type parameters